 Serve with your favorite sides.
 Wait for the complements.

 A man can’t live on protein alone!
-Add some veggies to the mix by following this guide to grilling that tricky asparagus.
-Or, read my recommendations on the baskets that will grill veggies to perfection.
+Add some veggies to the mix read my recommendations on the baskets that will grill veggies to perfection.

 The ULTIMATE meaty battle!
-Which cut of beef will win when USDA Prime vs. USDA Choice (Certified Angus Beef) face off?
+Which cut of beef will win when USDA Prime versus USDA Choice (Certified Angus Beef) face off?